mukulaggy/doc/doc.md

 ## 🧾 6.1 Starting the Report Generation Process

 Before generating a report, ensure you have completed all necessary manual analysis and saved any changes.

-### 📝 Steps to Start the App:

-1. Open the **PipeCM application**.
-2. Navigate to the **Manual Analysis** module from the main dashboard.
-3. Perform your analysis, edits, and filtering as needed.

----

 ### 📝 Steps to Generate a Report: